AMERICAN SOUTH REAL ESTATE FUND

 Vintage Realty Company (Vintage)

-Vintage is a 150-person, full-service commercial real estate firm headquartered in Shreveport, Louisiana, with a regional presence in Louisiana, Arkansas, Texas and Mississippi.
+Vintage is a 190-person, full-service commercial real estate firm headquartered in Shreveport, Louisiana, with a regional presence in Louisiana, Arkansas, Texas and Mississippi.
 Vintage’s team manages the Fund’s originations, secures and structures all equity and debt, manages the construction process, and manages the assets.
 Vintage also has full-scale real estate brokerage and property management divisions.
 Vintage utilizes a comprehensive, integrated management approach that provides the opportunity to maximize value for its portfolio – as well as for its clients’ properties – throughout the asset lifecycle.
 Vintage has served as the developer for 3,811 multi-family units, with 2,914 units under its current management, and an additional 760 units currently under construction or in the development phase.
 Upon delivery of these new units, the Vintage portfolio will represent a market value of approximately $500 million.
 The integrity and vision of the founders has yielded the loyalty of employees, clients and investors.
 Vintage has been actively developing, managing and brokering real estate projects throughout the South since its inception in 1988.

 IMPACT METRICS

-Minority Sponsors
+Woman or Minority Sponsors

 %